Overview of a Financial Statement Audit

 What is Audit Evidence

-We measure our sufficiency after analyzing the risk of material misstatement and/or control (as risk increases so does the quantity of evidence).
+We measure our sufficiency after analyzing the risk of material misstatement and/or control (as risk increases so do the quantity of evidence).
 And after analyzing the quality of the evidence we obtained (as quality increases, the need for more evidence decreases).

 We use audit sampling when the population sizes are too large to analyze completely so we need to analyze small portions.
 The population referring to the documents audited.